FrangaL/microdeb/README.md

-# microdeb
+# Debian slim versions for dockers

-Debian slim versions
+Debian slim versions for dockers